matinfazel/Data-augmentation-for-emotions-in-speech/README.md

 The core methodology involves the implementation of CycleGAN, a type of GAN known for its ability to perform unpaired image-to-image translation, adapted for the transfer of emotional characteristics in speech signals.
 The CycleGAN framework facilitates the transformation between different emotional states in the audio domain.

 ## File Structure
-### Spectogram.ipynb: Contains the Python scripts and Jupyter notebooks used for data preprocessing and converting .wav files to spectrograms.
+### Evaluation/ Contains the FID measurement and an improvement on the performance of the SER model.
-### SER.ipynb: Includes the implementation of the CycleGan model and training for converting two classes together.
+### Generative_Model/: Includes the implementation of the CycleGan model and training for converting the source data to N target classes.
+### Mel_Spectograms/: Includes converting audio files(.wav) to spectograms.
+### Report/: The pdf file of my bachelor's thesis.
+### Speech-Emotion-Recognition-models/: Includes training ResNet-50 on the dataset.
 ## Requirements
 Python 3.x
 PyTorch (or any other deep learning framework)